owntracks/recorder/README.md

 If not disabled with option `--norevgeo`, the Recorder will attempt to perform a reverse-geo lookup on the location coordinates it obtains.
 These can be either

 1. obtained via a Lua function you define (see [doc/HOOKS.md](doc/HOOKS.md))
-2. obtained via a call to Google
+2. obtained via a call to one of the supported reverse geocoders (see `--geokey`)

-Lookups performed via Google are stored in an LMDB database.
+Results of lookups are stored in an LMDB database.
 If a lookup is not possible, for example because you're over quota, the service isn't available, etc., Recorder keeps tracks of the coordinates which could *not* be resolved in a file named `missing`:

 ```
 $ cat store/ghash/missing